 Just about any company no matter the stage of the growth process—including startups and small business—can benefit from a fractional general counsel program.

-The value of this type of legal service is like any subscription-based service a company regularly uses in its business.
+The value of this service is like any subscription-based service a company regularly uses.

 What Are the Benefits to These Programs?

-There are a number of benefits to this type of program, including:
+There are several benefits to this type of program, including:

-Eliminating overhead and employment costs for in-house counsel and corporate law departments;
+Eliminates overhead and employment costs for in-house counsel and corporate law departments

-Providing a flexible cost plan that lets a startup and small business budget for legal services;
+Provides a flexible cost plan that lets a startup and small business budget for legal services.

-Providing affordable legal counsel from a law firm that knows and understands you and your business;
+Provides affordable legal counsel from a law firm that knows and understands you and your business.

-Offering discounted legal services for services outside of the basic plan, as well as lower fees for services based on long-term contracts; and
+Offers discounted legal services for services outside of the basic plan, as well as lower fees for services based on long-term contracts, and

 Timely access to an attorney for time-sensitive matters.